silentwhaleluo/Database-Notes/SQL.md

 		- Use as less as possible for save resource
 		- Default in ASC; DESC can be use
 		- ORDER BY 1 (sort in the first column) (not recommend because databse can be edit)
+		- The columns order in GROUP BY will not have any affect the result set
+		- Be used in 2 scenarios:
+			- Find duplicate
+			- Get distinct
 	- AS
 	Following kind of code might cuase issues
 		- only can be used in SELECT, FROM